 The Environmental Services Association of Alberta (ESAA) is a not-for-profit, event funded and membership driven association dedicated to supporting a strong environmental services industry.
 Since its establishment, ESAA has provided its members with educational publications and conferences, as well as valuable networking opportunities.
 Acting as a voice for the environment industry, ESAA continuously monitors regulatory changes and actively pursues and participates in opportunities with government agencies to develop effective regulations and policies.
 ESAA is committed to promoting its many members and their services.

-EventWorx is the name behind Canadian energy events including the Atlantic Canada Petroleum Show, Oil Sands Conference & Trade Show, PetroChem Canada and Smart Energy Event.
+EventWorx Corporation is the name behind Canadian energy events including the Atlantic Canada Petroleum Show, Oil Sands Conference & Trade Show, PetroChem Canada and Smart Energy Event.
 In addition to organizing our own conferences & exhibitions, we partner with organizations like the Petroleum Technology Research Centre and Petroleum Technology Alliance Canada to coordinate some of their larger live and virtual events.
-EventWorx also provides other services including project management, directory publishing and website development for select clients.
+EventWorx also provides other services including project management, directory publishing and website development and trade mission coordination for select clients.

 The Global Energy Show (previously the Global Petroleum Show) is the only platform in North America where all stakeholders, policy makers, key players and industry professionals convene under one roof.
 Hosted in Calgary, Canada, the Global Energy Show brings Canadian innovation and technology to the global stage.
 Key features include: Diversified exhibition floor featuring companies representing the full energy mix; Thorough Strategic Conference featuring policy makers and CEOs hosting high level discussions; Comprehensive Technical Conference featuring industry experts in 12 categories.